Your "Movers Who Care®" Serving Portland and surrounding areas

 Godfrey Wood, Habitat for Humanity of Greater Portland Executive Director

 Michael Klahr Jewish Family Services(KJFS) proudly serves those in need throughout Southern Maine.
 Their programs are designed to meet compelling, immediate needs in ways that demonstrate the commitment to gemilut chasadim (acts of loving kindness) in the service of tikkun olam (repairing the world).
 Services include an active food pantry, Maine’s first diaper bank, Maine’s only Kosher Meals on Wheels program, winter clothing and gift assistance during the holidays, information and referral services, as well as support for those living in nursing homes and assisted living.
-TWO MEN AND A TRUCK®, Portland will be joining forces with KJFS to host the first National Diaper Need Awareness Week Kick-off, family festival and diaper drive.
+TWO MEN AND A TRUCK®, Portland joins forces annually with KJFS to host National Diaper Need Awareness Week Stuff-A-Truck- family festival and diaper drive.

 We are teaming up with Move for Hunger to help feed families in our community.
 TWO MEN AND A TRUCK®, Portland picks up unwanted, non-perishable food items from those who are moving and then we deliver them to local food banks.
 Our current recipient is the Westbrook Food Pantry.
 This organization is an all-volunteer non-profit providing free supplemental food to local residents on a monthly basis!